 - funding strategic initiatives with wider benefit to the scheme - catastrophe risk provision allowance for rarer large claims that could breach the top limits of insurance or fall into an exclusion of the insurance.
-The National Board equity pool has four components: - The National Board equity pool has four compone - funding National Board strategic initiatives - attritional risk provision allowance for losses arising from existing notifications and an allowance for losses from future notifications from existing practitioners - large claims risk provision allowance for claims that would breach the insurance excess but be covered by Ahpra's insurance policies - operational risk provision allowance for other non-claim related risks that originate from the normal course of operations.
+The National Board equity pool has four components: - funding National Board strategic initiatives - attritional risk provision allowance for losses arising from existing notifications and an allowance for losses from future notifications from existing practitioners - large claims risk provision allowance for claims that would breach the insurance excess but be covered by Ahpra's insurance policies - operational risk provision allowance for other non-claim related risks that originate from the normal course of operations.